ecyao/ecyao.github.io/_pages/lors.md

 ## LoRs for PhD applicants

 A special note for PhD applications: letters for doctoral programs are all about your research potential.
 For your letter to be compelling, it has to go beyond your grades and speak to your ability to become a great researcher.
 Hence, I can only write PhD application letters for students I’ve worked with in a research context.
 This usually means:
-- You produced a dissertation or major research project with me as an advisor.
+- You produced a thesis or major research project with me as an advisor.
 - You wrote an original research paper in a seminar I taught.
 - You have otherwise demonstrated research potential in another direct and meaningful way.
 - Please understand that if we haven’t worked together in one of the ways listed above, or if I feel I cannot endorse your work with the powerful enthusiasm a PhD application requires, I will have to decline your request.
 This is to protect your application from a generic letter, which can do more harm than good.
 My goal is to ensure you are supported by a recommender who can write about your research potential with the specific detail you deserve.